-Most of the above herbicides require or benefit from mechanical incorporation by seeding, and are often used in mixtures. $^{27}$
+Most of the above herbicides require or benefit from mechanical incorporation by sowing, and are often used in mixtures.

-Post-seeding pre-emergent herbicides
+Post-sowing pre-emergent herbicides

 Pre-emergent herbicides are essential because there are limited post-emergent options for broadleaf weed control in lentil.